Richards to step down as Newcastle director of rugby

 After retiring from playing as a number eight with Leicester and England, Richards took the coaching reins at Welford Road and was equally successful, winning four Premierships and two Heineken Cups.

-Quins were revived under his tutelage, following a stint in France with Grenoble, as he brought them up from the Championship and turned them into a title contender with a losing final appearance in 2009.
+Quins were revived under his tutelage, following a stint in France with Grenoble, as he brought them up from the Championship and turned them into title contenders with a losing final appearance in 2009.

-The 'Bloodgate' scandal, which led to his and other Quins staff being banned, after Tom Williams popped a blood capsule in order to utilise a tactical blood injury replacement, put his career in hiatus.
+The 'Bloodgate' scandal, which led to him and other Quins staff being banned, after Tom Williams popped a blood capsule in order to utilise a tactical blood injury replacement, put his career in hiatus.

 However, he returned to the game with Newcastle and helped revitalise the club, and the careers of several internationals, such as Wilson, Jamie Blamire and Trevor Davison, who were all capped by England during his time at the helm.

-The 2017-18 season was the club's best since they won the league in 1998, with a fourth-placed finish, a play-off place and the Champions Cup achieved.
+The 2017-18 season was the club's best since they won the league in 1998, with a fourth-placed finish, a play-off place and Champions Cup qualification achieved.

 While the club were relegated a season later, they were promoted at the first attempt, with Premiership rugby maintained since.